mmorales45/mmorales45.github.io/_posts/2018-07-24-DeliveryHelper.markdown

 ---
 layout: post
 title:  DeliveryHelper
-date:   2022-2-11 15:01:35 +0300
+date:   2022-3-18 15:01:35 +0300
 image:  DeliveryHelper.gif
 tags:
 ---

 For my Winter Project, I choose to create a robotic system that can act as a delivery assistant for delivering packages for those that need assistance or have many packages to carry at once.
+It consists of a Ridgeback mobile base with a Sawyer arm mounted to it with a Bumblebee camera attached to the base.

+For more information on the Ridgeback and Sawyer, check out the follow repositories: [Ridgeback](https://github.com/jimas95/nu_ridgeback/blob/master/nuridgeback_robot/launch/accessories.launch), and [Sawback](https://github.com/jimas95/sawback)

 [DeliveryHelper Github](https://github.com/mmorales45/deliveryhelper)